oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 ## Instructions for making a code change

-**Working on your first Pull Request?** You can learn how from this free series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
+**Working on your first Pull Request?** *You can learn how from this free series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).*

-*If your change isn't trivial, please [talk to us](https://gitter.im/oppia/oppia-chat) before you start working on it -- this helps avoid duplication of effort, and allows us to offer advice and suggestions.
-For larger changes, it may be better to first create a short doc outlining a suggested implementation plan, and send it to the dev team for feedback.*
+To make code changes, please follow the following instructions carefully!
+Otherwise, your code review may be delayed.

-The following instructions describe how to make a one-off code change using a feature branch.
-(In case you're interested, we mainly use the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).)
-Please follow them carefully, otherwise your code review may be delayed.
+1. If your change involves more than 500 lines of code or so, we recommend first creating a short [design doc](https://github.com/oppia/oppia/wiki/Writing-design-docs) and sending it to the oppia-dev@googlegroups.com for feedback before writing any code.
+This helps avoid duplication of effort, and allows us to offer advice and suggestions on the implementation approach.

-1. **Choose a descriptive branch name.** It should be lowercase and hyphen-separated, such as `fuzzy-rules`.
-Also, it shouldn't start with `hotfix` or `release`.
+2. **Before coding anything, choose a descriptive branch name** that is lowercase and hyphen-separated, e.g. `fuzzy-rules`, and create a new branch with this name, starting from 'develop'.
+(Also, make sure that your branch name doesn't start with `release`.)

-2. **Before coding anything, create a new branch with this name, starting from 'develop'.** I.e., run:
+    You can do all this by running:

     ```
       git fetch upstream